These easy Lemon Cupcakes with Lemon Buttercream Frosting make the perfect spring or summer dessert, for any type of celebration!

 Preheat your oven to 350 and line a muffin pan with cupcake liners (and lightly spray them with nonstick spray too!).

-In a large mixing bowl, whisk together your coconut oil and sugar.
+In a large mixing bowl, beat together your butter and sugar with a hand mixer.
 Add in your vanilla, lemon zest, and eggs and whisk together again.
-Lastly, add in your “buttermilk” and stir till all is well incorporated.
+Lastly, add in your "buttermilk" and mix briefly, till well incorporated.

 Fill each cupcake liner about 2/3 way full, filling all 12 liners with the entire cupcake batter.